-Heidi Quante is an interdisciplinary artist focusing on the interconnectedness among diverse Living Beings.
+Heidi Quante is an interdisciplinary artist focusing on the interconnectedness among all Living Beings.

-Art has also been her intuitive way of healing herself as well as grappling with human activities that cause destruction and sorrow and on the marvelactically other spectrum - inspire wonder and healing.
+Art is also her intuitive way of healing herself as well as grappling with human activities that cause destruction and on the marvelactically other spectrum - inspire healing and wonder.

 For the last 18 years Quante has been creating artworks globally ranging from one on one interactive experiences to large scale public participatory artworks.
-Her artworks focus on the interconnectedness of social and environmental issues.
+Her artworks focus on the interconnectedness of culture and our life giving environment.

 Quante also has a non-public art practice in which she uses a wide array of medium including writing letters, creating sculptures, photographs and films for individuals privately.

-This website is but a snapshot of some projects.
+This website is but a snapshot of select projects.

 Quante received a Bachelor of Science as well as a Bachelor of the Arts from the University of California at Berkeley but her real learning has come from all the Beautiful Beings she has had the good fortune of collaborating with.
-She is incredibly thankful for everyone for their support including Nion McEvoy, the Awesome Foundation, California Humanities, Compton Foundation, French Ministry of Culture, Foundation for Contemporary Arts, Kresge Foundation, Miami Foundation, New York Foundation for the Arts, RSF Foundation, San Francisco Foundation, Whitman Institute, 11th Hour Project of the Schmidt Family Foundation and all Living Beings who have helped bring these creative projects to life.
+She is incredibly thankful for everyone for their support including Nion McEvoy, California Humanities, Compton Foundation, Foundation for Contemporary Arts, French Ministry of Culture, Kresge Foundation, Miami Foundation, New York Foundation for the Arts, RSF Foundation, San Francisco Foundation, Whitman Institute, and the 11th Hour Project of the Schmidt Family Foundation, all who have helped bring creative projects to life.

-Quante regularly guest lectures at universities and diverse institutions on the power of art to shift culture(s) with a focus on shifting culture around climate change.
-Institutions have included American Association for the Advancement of Science (AAAS), California College of the Arts (CCA), U.C.
+Quante regularly guest lectures at universities and diverse institutions on the power of art to shift culture(s) with a focus on shifting cultures around climate change.
+Institutions have included the American Association for the Advancement of Science (AAAS), Exploratorium, U.C.
 Berkeley, Cornell University, McEvoy Foundation for the Arts, NYU, Goethe-Institute and more.

 For those curious = her current focus is WeAreWater, an interdisciplinary artwork that weaves together behavioral science and the power of the sights and sounds of Water to reconnect urban homo sapiens to our primordial relationship to this life giving source.